 If you’re not familiar with the term, low volume fabrics are fabrics that read as one color from far away.
 A white fabric with light gray dots would be the perfect example of a low volume fabric.
 I think you could argue that a few of the fabrics I used are not quite low volume since they have quite a bit of contrast, but I tried to use those sparingly.

 My plan was to only make witch hat blocks but as I got going I realized that I needed to add in a pop of color.
 I added the 3 pumpkin blocks at the bottom to give the quilt a bit of contrast and a focal point.

 To cut out the Isosceles triangles I used the AccuQuilt 5″ x 6″ Isosceles triangle die.
 I purchased an AccuQuilt GO last summer and have slowly been figuring out how to use it.
-(I bought it myself I did not receive it as a review product) I will have to say that it made cutting out the triangles for this quilt a breeze!!
+(I bought it myself I did not receive it as a review product).
 If you don’t have an AccuQuilt you can still make the quilt as I’ve included a template for you in the pattern.

-I bought my AccuQuilt GO on Amazon and have included links to the die I used as a convenience to you (these are affiliate links).
+I bought my AccuQuilt GO on Amazon and have included links to the die.